Reductive group schemes, the Greenberg functor, and associated algebraic groups: Introduction

 Suppose that $\mathbf{G}$ is a reductive group scheme over $A$, that is, an affine smooth group scheme over $A$, such that its fibre $\mathbf{G}\times k$ is a connected reductive group over $k$ in the classical sense.
 Let $\mathbf{H}$ be a subscheme of $\mathbf{G}$.
 One can define the normaliser group functor $\N_{\mathbf{G}}(\mathbf{H})$ (see Section~\ref{sec:Transp-norm}) which, as we will see, is often representable by a closed subscheme of $\mathbf{G}$.
-Let $\mathbf{T}$ be a maximal torus of $\mathbf{G}$ (cf.~\cite{SGA3}, XII 1.3 and XV 6.1).
+Let $\mathbf{T}$ be a maximal torus of $\mathbf{G}$ (see \cite{SGA3}, XII~1.3 and XV~6.1).
 Then $\mathbf{T}$ is affine smooth over $A$, and its fibre $\mathbf{T}\times k$ is a maximal torus of $\mathbf{G}\times k$ in the classical sense.
-Recall that a Cartan subgroup of a linear algebraic group over $k$ is defined as the centraliser of a maximal torus (cf.~\cite{borel}, 11.13).
+Recall that a Cartan subgroup of a linear algebraic group over $k$ is defined as the centraliser of a maximal torus (see \cite{borel}, 11.13).
 When $A$ is not a field, the group $G$ is no longer reductive, and the subgroups of the form $T$ are not maximal tori.
 We will however prove the following:\begin{thm1}Let $\mathbf{G}$ be a reductive group scheme over $A$, and let $\mathbf{T}$ be a maximal torus in $\mathbf{G}$.
 Then $T$ is a Cartan subgroup of $G$, and the map $\mathbf{T}\mapsto T$ is a bijection between the set of maximal tori in $\mathbf{G}$ and the set of Cartan subgroups of $G$.\end{thm1}In particular, it follows from this result that the groups $T$ are all conjugate in $G$.
-The groups $G$ thus form a large family of connected linear algebraic groups with non-trivial maximal tori and abelian Cartan subgroups which are not maximal tori.
-The proof of the above theorem (and other results of this paper) is based on a Nullstellensatz type result over $A$.
-Recall that Hilbert's Nullstellensatz implies that if $\mathbf{X}$ is an affine variety over an algebraically closed field $k$, and $\mathbf{Y}$ and $\mathbf{Z}$ are two closed reduced subvarieties of $\mathbf{X}$, then $\mathbf{Y}=\mathbf{Y}'$ (i.e., $\mathbf{Y}$ and $\mathbf{Y}'$ are isomorphic as subvarieties of $\mathbf{X}$) if and only if $\mathbf{Y}(k)=\mathbf{Y}'(k)$, as subsets of $\mathbf{X}(k)$.
-We prove the following generalisation of this:\begin{pro1}Let $A$ be a Noetherian local ring with algebraically closed residue field $k$.
-Let $\mathbf{X}$ be an affine scheme of finite type over $A$, and let $\mathbf{Y}$ and $\mathbf{Y}'$ be closed smooth subschemes of $\mathbf{X}$ such that the fibres $\mathbf{Y}_{k}$ and $\mathbf{Y}_{k}'$ are reduced.
-Then $\mathbf{Y}=\mathbf{Y}'$ if and only if $\mathbf{Y}(A)=\mathbf{Y}'(A)$.\end{pro1}
+The groups $G$ thus form a large family of connected linear algebraic groups with non-trivial maximal tori and abelian Cartan subgroups which are generally not maximal tori.